-In this blog, we’ll tell you a little more about laws regarding signaling turns, what failing to signal means, and how to recover after a car accident caused by a turn signal mistake.
+This blog will tell you a little more about laws regarding signaling turns, what failing to signal means, and how to recover after a car accident caused by a turn signal mistake.

 What Are the Laws Around Signaling Turns in Vehicles in Florida?

 Florida law requires that drivers of vehicles not turn right or left without using a turn signal at least 100 feet before taking a turn.
-Failing to properly signal can result in a noncriminal moving violation for a driver, which requires the driver to appear before a judge.
+Failing to signal correctly can result in a noncriminal moving violation for a driver, which requires the driver to appear before a judge.

 The Florida Department of Motor Vehicles offers further guidelines for making safe turns, including:

-- Don’t make last-second turns—decide early where you are going and when you need to turn.
+- Don’t make last-second turns decide early where you are going and when you need to turn.

 - Slow to a safe speed for making the turn.